abuuzayr/brandjuke/README.md

 ## Introduction

-Brandbuzza is an open source collection of brand logos for your inspiration.
+Brandjuke is an open source collection of brand logos for your inspiration and consumption.

 ## List of colors